ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

         const \times (dist\ from\ unassigned\ aircraft\ to\ position) ^ {power}

-    where the const and power and defined in the parameters file.
+    where the const and power are defined in the parameters file.

     If these instructions tell a drone to leave the boundary, it will